piyushahuja/piyushahuja.github.io/about.md

 Hi, I am Piyush.
 I was born and brought up in Chandigarh, India, and have been educated at IIT Delhi and The University of Oxford.
 These are the places I consider home.

-I love helping, mentoring, or supporting others in their noble quests.
-If you are upto something similar, I'd love to hear about it!
+I love helping, mentoring, or supporting others in their quests.
+I'd love to hear about yours!
 I can be reached at piyushahuja.in@gmail.com.

 <!--